Learn The Scissor-Kick Footwork In Badminton (Round The Head Corner)

 Learn More

-The scissor kick footwork is best used when you have time to hit the shuttle, but if the lift is flatter and you have less time, we’d recommend using the jump out footwork instead.
-We cover this in a lot more detail here!
+The scissor kick footwork is best used when you have time to hit the shuttle, but if the lift is flatter and you have less time, we’d recommend using a ‘non-racket leg jump out’.
+We go through this in detail, along with every other movement in badminton as part of our Footwork Accelerator course.

 We also have a full YouTube tutorial with visual demonstrations of each step of the scissor kick, which we’d recommend checking out to further understand this footwork pattern!
 You can find this below!